 Mission Statement

-“St. Brendan the Navigator Orthodox Church follows the command of Christ according to the Holy Scriptures and Tradition of the Holy Orthodox Church by offering true worship and the holy mysteries; serving those in need; teaching the faithful and the lost; and knitting all into the body of Christ.”
+“St. Brendan the Navigator Orthodox Church follows the command of Christ according to the Holy Scriptures and Tradition of the Holy Orthodox Church by offering true worship and the holy mysteries (e.g. the Body and Blood of Christ); serving those in need; teaching the faithful and the lost; and knitting all into the body of Christ.”

 Saint Brendan was born in 484 near the port of Tralee, in County Kerry, Ireland.
-He was raised by Saint Ita and Saint Erc, the local bishop, who ordained him priest in 512.
+As a young child he was raised by Saint Ita (Itha), the "foster mother" of Irish saints, and then later by Saint Erc, the local bishop, who had baptised him and who ordained him priest in 512.

 In his youth, he learned the Old and New Testaments mostly by heart, and copied and codified the “Rules of the Monks of Ireland.”
 After his ordination, he became a monk and founded a hermitage at Ardfort, near Mt.
-Brandon (later named for him), on the West coast.
+Brandon (that was later named for him), on the West coast of Ireland.

 In 530, he determined, through a heavenly vision, to wander and spread the Gospel in foreign lands.
 For the rest of his life, he traveled widely with a group of monks to Scotland, Wales, Great Britain, and Brittany.
-He made all these voyages in Coracles, wooden framed boats covered in hide and waterproofed with tallow.
+He made all these voyages in naomhogs, (Irish Gaelic: saint boats, also named for St Brendan), wooden framed boats covered in cattle hide and waterproofed with tallow.

 In 1962, some petroglyphs were found in several caves in West Virginia which, when deciphered, were found to contain Chi Rho symbols and references to the sun shining into these caves on the feast of Christ’s incarnation, and a mention of the Blessed Theotokos.
 These inscriptions were also found in Ireland, leading archeologists to the conclusion that these pictographs were most likely drawn by Irish monks.
 Saint Brendan and his companions were perhaps the first Europeans to discover North America!

-Saint Brendan reposed in 577 at the age of 93 and is buried at Clonfert, the last monastery he founded near the West coast of Ireland, the land he loved.
+Saint Brendan reposed in 577 at the age of 93 and is buried at Clonfert, the last monastery he founded on the River Shannon near the West coast of Ireland, the land he loved.
 He is considered one of the “Twelve Apostles of Ireland,” and is venerated today around the world.
-He is the patron of mariners and seafarers, bar pilots and navigators, travelers, adventurers, scuba divers — and even whales, with which he had many encounters during his journeys.
+He is the patron of mariners and seafarers, bar pilots and navigators, travelers, adventurers, scuba divers and even whales, with which he had many encounters during his journeys.
+Thus he is an appropriate patron for our Orthodox parish in Astoria, Oregon, on the Columbia River estuary near the north Pacific Ocean.

 Saint Brendan’s feast day is celebrated on May 16.